-In the DVD commentary of the Family Guy episode "And Then There Were Fewer", they said that there was a deleted scene after Derek's death in which Jillian revealed to be pregnant.
+In the DVD commentary of the episode "And Then There Were Fewer", they said that there was a deleted scene after Derek's death in which Jillian revealed to be pregnant.
 However, since the scene was deleted, this may not be the case anymore.

 Chris originally was supposed to be as fat as Peter or even fatter, but the creators decided to slim him down, claiming that Chris being so morbidly obese just looked too damn sad.

 A radio advertisement for the episode "Meet the Quagmires" featured Peter dismissing Brian's explanation of the split timeline "...as ridiculous as the theory of evolution."
 Whatever they had planned for the ensuing Cutaway Gag went unused, and the joke was replaced with "That's about as ridiculous as why Tom Cruise runs in all of his movies," with a cutaway of Tom Cruise running to escape his closeted gay thoughts.

 FOX ran a 7-minute preview of Family Guy in 1999, which was taken from a much earlier version of the pilot.
 Meg and Chris had different voices, the animation and designs were much rougher, and many color schemes were not yet finalized: Lois was a blonde, Stewie wore green overalls and a purple shirt, and Meg had a blue hat and a white shirt.
 Although the footage that FOX show survives in a video rip, the rest of the preliminary pilot has never been shown.